bloodlust666/TextFlex-documentation/docs/index.md

 - Customize all text properties, including position, scale, and more.
 - Add markers to synchronize animations with voiceovers.
 - Seamlessly create In and Out animations for dynamic effects and transition.
+- You can apply and edit text animations across multiple layers effortlessly.

 TextFlex automatically adds a text animation group with selected properties and a sliders control effect: